element-hq/policies/docs/hosted-homeserver/terms_and_conditions.md

 ## 15. General

-The Service is licensed, not sold, to you by New Vector Ltd for use strictly in accordance with the terms and conditions of this Agreement.
+The Service is licensed, not sold, to you by Element for use strictly in accordance with the terms and conditions of this Agreement.
 Ownership of the Service shall at all times remain with Element Access to the Service is provided to you only to allow you to exercise your rights under this Agreement.

 ### 15.1 Grant of Licence

-Subject to your acceptance of, and compliance with, this Agreement and any payment requirements for the Service (if applicable), New Vector Ltd hereby grants you a limited, non-exclusive, non-transferable, revocable, non-sublicensable licence, in and under our intellectual property rights, to access and use the Services, solely in accordance with the terms and conditions of this Agreement.
+Subject to your acceptance of, and compliance with, this Agreement and any payment requirements for the Service (if applicable), Element hereby grants you a limited, non-exclusive, non-transferable, revocable, non-sublicensable licence, in and under our intellectual property rights, to access and use the Services, solely in accordance with the terms and conditions of this Agreement.
 Unless explicitly stated otherwise, any new features provided by us that augment or enhance the current Service shall also constitute "Service" and shall be subject to these terms and conditions.
 All rights not expressly granted under this Agreement are retained by Element

-You may also be subject to additional terms and conditions that may apply when you use other New Vector services, third party content or third party software.
+You may also be subject to additional terms and conditions that may apply when you use other Element services, third party content or third party software.
 If for any reason a court of competent jurisdiction finds any provision of the Terms of Use, or portion thereof, to be unenforceable, that provision shall be enforced to the maximum extent permissible so as to effect the intent of the parties as reflected by that provision, and the remainder of the Terms of Use shall continue in full force and effect.
-Any failure by New Vector to enforce or exercise any provision of the Terms of Use or related right shall not constitute a waiver of that right or provision.
+Any failure by Element to enforce or exercise any provision of the Terms of Use or related right shall not constitute a waiver of that right or provision.
 The section titles used in the Terms of Use are purely for convenience and carry with them no legal or contractual effect.

 ## 16. Document History